jozefg/drafts/modules.md

 ```

 So a signature is a list of declarations *without* any
 implementations.
-We can list data types, other modules, and even
+We can list algebraic data types, other modules, and
-functions and values but we won't provide any actual code to run
+even functions and values but we won't provide any actual code to run
 them.
 I like to think of signatures as what most documentation
 rendering tools show for a module.
-This is especially true when a
-kindly soul actually remembers to document the signature.

 As we had with structures, signatures can be given names.